JawadRasool042/Travel-and-Tour-Website-Template/README.md

    open index.html

 **Customization**
 CSS Styling: Modify the style.css file located in the css folder to customize the appearance of the website.
 Content Update: Update the HTML files with your content, images, and details to personalize the website.
 Add New Sections: Add new sections or components by following the existing structure in the HTML and CSS files.

 **Contributing**
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions are always welcome!

 **Acknowledgments**

-Special thanks to Colorlib for providing the original design template.
+Special thanks to Colorib for providing the original template design.